angular-sanctuary/learn-angular/src/content/docs/practical-course/update-task/submit-update-form.md

 ## Let's test it out

-1. Click on the 'Edit' button next to a task in the list.
+1. Click on the 'Update' button next to a task in the list.
 2. Update the form with the new task details.
 3. Click on the 'Update task' button.
 4. The task should be updated in the list.